Garrett Mitchell Player Props: Brewers vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks 13th in the league with a collective 9.1 strikeouts per nine innings.
+- The Padres pitching staff is 17th in the league with a collective 8.7 strikeouts per nine innings.

-- The Padres have a 4.26 team ERA that ranks 13th across all MLB pitching staffs.
+- The Padres' 4.13 team ERA ranks 11th across all league pitching staffs.

-- Padres pitchers combine to rank 13th in baseball in home runs surrendered (12 total, 0.9 per game).
+- Padres pitchers combine to rank 13th in baseball in home runs given up (14 total, one per game).

-- Martinez (0-1) makes the start for the Padres, his third of the season.
+- The Padres will send Wacha (2-0) out to make his third start of the season.

-- His last time out was on Friday against the Atlanta Braves, when the righty went 4 2/3 innings, surrendering four earned runs while giving up four hits.
+- In his last time out on Saturday, the right-hander tossed six scoreless innings against the Atlanta Braves while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.